MoXcz/sql-server-linux-practice/README.md

 ## Start application

 > [!WARNING]
-> Before doing any of this it's necessary to have a .env file.
+> Before doing any of this it's necessary to have an `.env` file.
 Just rename local.env to .env and adjust the values accordingly

 ```sh
 # with Go installed